soumaxetuirk/homebridge-universal-tasmota-irhvac/README.md

 #  Future path

-- Implementation of proper Auto Mode
+- Implementation of proper Auto Mode.
-- Sync with physical remote control (with IR receiver if installed)
+- Sync with physical remote control (with IR receiver if installed).(Supported in V 2.0)
-- Option to sync current temperature from different MQTT topic
+- Option to sync current temperature from different MQTT topic.(Supported in V 2.0)
 - multiple device type support (AC /Heater/Thermostat)

 ---